Free shipping on orders over 50€ up to 500g

 In summary

-To make a slip knot, use waxed cotton, Linhasita thread, leather cord or micro-macramé thread.
+To make a noose, use waxed cotton, Linhasita thread, leather cord or micro-macramé thread.
 You'll need to make a loop, wrap the thread around it twice, iron through the loops, then tighten.
 Then adjust the opening.
 Repeat on the other side of the bracelet, then adjust the knots before cutting the wires and gluing or burning the end.

 Simple, practical and attractive, this knot makes it easy to adjust the size of a bracelet or necklace.